bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="compat"></a>
-## Templates' compatibility
+## Compatibility of templates

 Within same project you can use different BEMHTML templates written in different syntax.

-While proceeding our template engine translates concise-syntax templates into JS syntax.
+While proceeding our template engine converts concise-syntax templates into JS syntax.
 Syntax conversion is performed by [bemhtml-compat](https://github.com/bem/bemhtml-compat) module.
 For more information read [template applying](#run).

 Template's syntax is automatically detected by a template engine on compile time.

-To make it easier to distinguish template files with different syntax you can use different suffixes.:
+To make it easier to distinguish template files with different syntax you can use different suffixes:

 * for acronym-syntax - `.bemhtml`;
 * for JS syntax - `.bemhtml.xjst`.